muratulashozturk/fake-address-generator/README.md

 You can find example code in [Tests Folder](https://github.com/muratulashozturk/fake-address-generator/blob/main/tests/)

 # Support The Project
-I This module is not done 100% yet because I don't have any free time.
+This module is not done 100% yet because I don't have any free time.
 Feel free to open pull requests to support.
 - [x] United Kingdom
 - [ ] USA
 - [ ] Canada